Zacbaron/Docs/pages/mydoc/mydoc_finance.md

 ### Finance Page Summary

-Member CRM's finance module provides the functionality to make outbound payments to workers and companies, or process inbound receipts.
-The system also provides a facility to integrate Member CRM transactions into your general ledger system.
+Member CRM’s finance module provides the functionality to make outbound payments to workers and companies, or process inbound receipts (or deposits).
+The system also provides a facility to integrate MEMBER CRM transactions into your general ledger system.

 Some of the key features of Member CRM finance are listed below: